 If a high school diploma isn't the right fit, a GED (General Equivalency Diploma) can be option at YSA with county and parental recommendation.

 9. What do students eat while at YSA?

 A certified chef plans and prepares our three full meals per day: breakfast, lunch and dinner.
+The program participates in the National School Lunch Program (NSLP) and our student regularly meet with our culinary staff to assist in meal planning.
+Please click here to view a copy of our wellness plan.
 Your child will also get an evening snack daily.
 We promote healthy eating and our nutritious and delicious meals are provided free of charge every day.

 10. Where do the students sleep?

 Your child will reside in a rustic heated cabin, which includes a linen dressed bed with up to seven or students.

 11. Can student do community service while at YSA?

 Often, our students have the opportunity to complete their community service requirements and pay off restitution while they are with us.
 Opportunities include on and off-campus community service projects based on community needs.

 In an emergency situation, you can call the YSA on-site Supervisor at (484) 239-8933 this number is only to be used after traditional hours and in emergency situations.